A Saint-Cloud Trembleuse Saucer, circa 1730-50

 None of the Saint-Cloud pieces inspired by the Dehua prunus branch pattern bears a mark.

-The ivory-toned paste of Saint-Cloud is visually very similar to that of Dehua porcelain of the Seventeenth and early Eighteenth Century.
+The ivory-toned paste of Saint-Cloud is visually very similar to that of Dehua porcelain of the 17th and early 18th century.

 Provenance: An English Private Collection.